johnmccallig/receivablesSum/README.md

 ReceivablesSum is a prototype of a system that allows the confirmation of accounting liabilities between an entity and the entities that owe it money.

-Each debtor will divide their balance outstanding to the entity into shares, using Shamir (1979), and distributes those shares to the other debtors of the entity.
+Each debtor will divide their balance outstanding to the entity into shares, using Shamir (1979), and distribute those shares to the other debtors of the entity.
 These shares are then aggregated and uploaded to a blockchain.
 A smart contract aggregates the shares and the **total** balance can be reconstructed by Lagrange interpolating the resulting polynomial.

 Email john.mccallig@ucd.ie for a copy of the paper on which this software is based.